core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 {::boilerplate bcp14-tagged}

-Selection of a DoC server
+Selection of a DoC Server
 =========================
 A DoC client is configured with a URI Template {{!RFC6570}}.
 This allows us to reuse configuration mechanisms provided for DoH.